elsonrodriguez/harbormaster/README.md

 Run the container with your settings by issuing the following command:

 ```
-docker run --env-file=./networksettings -v ~/harbormaster-output/:/output/ -v ~/harbormaster-build/:/build/ -it --privileged --rm --entrypoint=/bin/bash harbormaster
+docker run --env-file=./networksettings -v ~/harbormaster-output/:/output/ -v ~/harbormaster-build/:/build/ -it --privileged --rm harbormaster
 ```

-This will result in many reusable temporary files output into `~/harbormaster-build/`, and one build artifact in `~/harbormaster-output/`:
+This will download and process a few gigabytes worth of files.
+The process can take a few hours depending on your connection speed.

+Once finished, there will be temporary files saved into `~/harbormaster-build/` to speed up future builds.
+In `~/harbormaster-output/`, there will be the boot image:

 ```
 ls -1sh ~/harbormaster-output/
-total 36008448
+total 24576000
 24576000 harbormaster.img
 ```

-## Boot Image
+## Preparing the Boot Image

 The image can be written to a USB drive, converted to a virtual disk, or mounted via IPMI.

 ### Writing the image

-In unix-like operating systems, you can issue the following:
+In unix-like operating systems, make sure you correctly identify your USB device, then issue something like the following:

 ```
 dd if=~/harbormaster-output/harbormaster.img of=/dev/USB_DEVICE bs=5m